Comics for People Who Can’t Draw!

 Comics are great!
 They’re enjoyable to make, quick and easy to read, and people love to share them.
+Comics can be a great way to inspire emotions and offer information to a reader in an accessible and inviting way.
 But when I talk to writers who are interested in comics, they often point to the same roadblock that keeps them from experimenting with this fun and innovative form.

 “But,” they say, “I can’t draw!”

 I’m here to tell you that your fine art skills have very little to do with your aptitude for making comics.
 And how you (yes, YOU!) can make comics without any drawing ability at all.